A Lorentzian renormalisation group equation for gauge theories: Introduction

 A construction of the regulator term as a gauge-fixing term, close in spirit but different in the details, can be found in \cite{Asnafi2018}.

-The symmetry constraint on the average effective action, which we call \textit{effective master equation} \eqref{eq:master}, can be interpreted in terms of an \textit{effective} BV formalism, in the space of effective fields $\phi$ and effective BRST sources $\sigma$.
-The average effective action can then be decomposed as
+The symmetry constraint on the effective average action, which we call \textit{effective master equation} \eqref{eq:master ren}, can be interpreted in terms of an \textit{effective} BV formalism, in the space of effective fields $\phi$ and effective BRST sources $\sigma$.
+The effective average action can then be decomposed as

 where $I_{ext}$ is the classical action, extended to include antifields, ghosts, and a generalized gauge-fixing term which enforces both the standard gauge-fixing and the regulator term.
-The "quantum correction" $\hat\Gamma_k$ is in the cohomology of a nilpotent operator $\mathscr S$, playing the role of an effective BV operator in the space of functionals of $(\phi, \sigma)$.
-The construction of admissible average effective actions $\Gamma_k$ then is interpreted as a cohomological problem, as in the non-regularised case \cite{Barnich2000}.
+The "quantum correction" $\hat\Gamma_k$ is in the cohomology of a nilpotent operator $\Slav$, playing the role of an effective BV operator in the space of functionals of $(\phi, \sigma)$.
+The construction of admissible effective average actions $\Gamma_k$ then is interpreted as a cohomological problem, as in the non-regularised case \cite{Barnich2000}.

-In more practical terms, this means that the effective master equation \eqref{eq:master} can be solved by cohomological means to constrain the functional form of $\Gamma_k$, and which forms the starting point for the Ansatz to be used in the solution of the flow equation.
+In more practical terms, this means that the effective master equation \eqref{eq:master ren} can be solved by cohomological means, controlling the functional form of $\Gamma_k$, and providing the starting point for the Ansatz to be used in the solution of the flow equation.

 The paper is organised as follows.
 In section \ref{sec:BV}, we review the construction of the BV formalism in pAQFT.
-In section \ref{sec:generating functionals}, we introduce the generating functionals for the Green's functions of the theory, the regulator and gauge-fixing terms, and the average effective action.
+In section \ref{sec:generating functionals}, we introduce the generating functionals for the Green's functions of the theory, the regulator and gauge-fixing terms, and the effective average action.
 In section \ref{sec:flow-eqs} we briefly derive the flow equations following \cite{DDPR2022}.
-Section \ref{sec:symmetries} forms the core of the paper: here we show how to derive a Zinn-Justin equation for the average effective action by enlarging the space of fields, and we give a cohomology interpretation of the effective master equation in terms of the effective BV operator $\mathscr S$.
-In section \ref{sec:consistency} we prove that the effective master equation is consistent with the flow, following the treatment of composite operators given in \cite{Pagani2016}.
+Section \ref{sec:symmetries} forms the core of the paper: here we show how to derive a Zinn-Justin equation for the effective average action by enlarging the space of fields, and we give a cohomology interpretation of the effective master equation in terms of the effective BV operator $\Slav$.
+In section \ref{sec:consistency} we prove that the effective master equation is consistent with the flow, studying the RG flow of composite operators in the Lorentzian case, generalising the Euclidean one \cite{Pagani2016}.